CaptEmulation/nitrogen-website/source/guides/start/camera.md

 To avoid the complexities around actual hardware for the moment, we're going to build a device around something that we all have: a camera on our laptop.
 Let's make that camera internet controllable.

-Instead of writing the device application from scratch, let's clone a repo from the Nitrogen project and walk through the code and make some edits.
+The first step is to clone a repo from the Nitrogen project and walk through the code and make some edits.
 Change to a development directory on your machine and run:

 `> git clone https://github.com/nitrogenjs/camera camera`

 ### Walkthrough

-This camera project is a canonical example for what a standalone device application looks like.
+The camera project you just cloned is a canonical example for what a standalone device application looks like.
 Let's walk through the camera.js file and understand what's going on.

 ```javascript
 var service = new nitrogen.Service(config);
 ```

 The first thing we do is define the service that we want our device to connect to.
 A [service](/docs/concepts/service.html) in Nitrogen connects authenticated [principals](/docs/concepts/principals.html) (devices, users, applications, etc.) together over [messaging](/docs/concepts/messages.html) where the access and visibility is controlled by the [permissions](/docs/concepts/permissions.html) you have defined for each principal.
-You don't need to understand that in detail at the moment -- but there is more detail in these links when you want to.
+You don't need to understand all of that sentence in detail at the moment -- but there is more detail in these links when you want to.

 ```javascript